FAANG/train-aquafaang-bioinf/atac-seq/README.md

 ### Input Data

 The input data are bam files for 8 ATAC-seq samples mapped to the Atlantic salmon genome.
-There are four samples from brain (B) and four from liver (L).
-(These files can be downloaded from http://arken.nmbu.no/~lagr/atac-seq-training/data and placed in the "data" folder.)
+There are four samples from brain (B), four from liver (L) and four from spleen (SP).
+These files can be downloaded from http://arken.nmbu.no/~lagr/atac-seq-training/data and placed in the "data" folder.

 The bam files are are sorted by mapping position.
 Duplicates/multimapped reads and reads mapping to mitochondrial chromosome or unplaced scaffolds have been removed.